Department of Educational Leadership and Counseling

 The goal of the Department of Educational Leadership and Counseling is to train students to become knowledgeable, competent, ethical professionals in their fields who are able to bring Christian ethics, values, and worldview to their workplaces.
 To this end, our goal is to provide learning experiences that:

-- emphasize critical thinking, utilization of resources, the ability to work independently and cooperatively; and
+- emphasize critical thinking, utilization of resources, and the ability to work independently and cooperatively

 The Department of Educational Leadership and Counseling offers four graduate programs with coursework leading to Educational Administration (MEd), School Counseling (MEd), Doctorate of Education (EdD), Licensed Professional Counseling (LPC/MAC), or Christian Counseling (MACC).
 We understand the needs and concerns of graduate students and are able to serve them exclusively.
 Read more about the degrees offered below.

 The Department of Educational Leadership and Counseling combines the disciplines of psychology and education in order to train the most compassionate and competent school counselors and school administrators who will shepherd children through their formative years.
 We help develop mental health counselors who offer expertise and integrity, along with the ability to facilitate healing.

 Having the Counselor Education, and the future LPC students, in the same department and sometimes in the same practicum classes is enriching for them both!
 It is broadening the practical understanding that the future LPC students have of young people and families and the educational system, and it’s deepening the Counselor Education students’ understanding of real clinical issues, when/how to make referrals, and so on.
 Also, it is smoothing the path for some of our Counselor Education students who also want to get their courses/hours to be eligible for the LPC.

 The faculty you will study with here at Houston Baptist University are truly remarkable.
 Our full-time faculty actively participate in clinical work.
 Our adjunct faculty have terminal degrees and are out there working in the field.